-Students working in paraprofessional positions, such as head residents and resident assistants, are vital to the residence hall program and provide great services to their fellow residents.
+Students working in paraprofessional positions, such as resident assistants, are vital to the residence hall program and provide great services to their fellow residents.
 Students on college work study can become a desk assistant for their building or another building on campus.

 For more information, contact the Office of Residence Life at email@example.com or (813) 253-6239.